 To help navigate the complex landscape of CBD legality in the US, let’s take a closer look at some examples of how different states approach CBD regulation:

-- California: Despite being known for its progressive cannabis laws, California has placed restrictions on the sale of CBD-infused food products and dietary supplements, citing concerns about federal regulations.
+Despite being known for its progressive cannabis laws, California has placed restrictions on the sale of CBD-infused food products and dietary supplements, citing concerns about federal regulations.

 However, the state passed a law in 2019 allowing the production and sale of hemp-derived CBD products containing less than 0.3% THC, as long as they meet certain labeling and testing requirements.

-- Florida: Florida has a comprehensive medical marijuana program and also allows the sale of hemp-derived CBD products, thanks to a 2019 state law.
+Florida has a comprehensive medical marijuana program and also allows the sale of hemp-derived CBD products, thanks to a 2019 state law.

 However, the state has taken a stricter stance on CBD-infused food and beverages, banning their sale and even penalizing businesses found in violation of this rule.

-The state does not have a medical marijuana program and only allows the sale of CBD products that are derived from specific parts of the hemp plant, contain zero THC, and meet other stringent requirements.
+The state does not have a medical marijuana program and only allows the sale of CBD gummies and other CBD products that are derived from specific parts of the hemp plant, contain zero THC, and meet other stringent requirements.

 It’s essential for consumers and businesses to familiarize themselves with the specific regulations in their state to ensure they’re complying with local laws.

 CBD Legality Around the World

 While the focus of this blog post has been on CBD legality in the US, it’s worth briefly exploring the legal status of CBD in other countries around the world.

 For example, in Canada, CBD is regulated under the Cannabis Act, which allows the production, sale, and use of CBD products for both medical and recreational purposes.

 In contrast, countries like Russia, China, and the United Arab Emirates have strict anti-cannabis laws, and the use or sale of CBD products is illegal.